 There are a number of different files in the folder containing the model files.
-What are these files and which are needed to run the program?Problem ID#: 41749
+What are these files and which are required in order to open a model?

 A number of different file types are created as the model is saved and computed.
 In order to open and compute a model in the standalone versions of the products, two files are needed.
 These are the starter file (see below for the file extension) and the database file, which is a SQLite file in later releases and .MDB files in older versions, as well as programs like PondPack, CulvertMaster, and FlowMaster.
 Backup files are createdas well.
 These will often have file extensions ending in the letter "k," such as .BAK.
 In addition, output files are created.
 Standard output files have a file extension of .OUT.
 Report files will be .RPC.

-(Older versions of the storm/sewer products prior to the SELECTseries 3 release had different start files.
-SewerGEMS used .SWG files, CivilStorm used .CSD files, SewerCAD used .SWC files, and StormCAD used .STC files.)The database files are the most important file because it contains all modeling data, and includes everything needed to perform a calculation.
+Note: even older versions of the storm/sewer products prior to the V8i SELECTseries 3 release had different start files.
+SewerGEMS used .SWG files, CivilStorm used .CSD files, SewerCAD used .SWC files, and StormCAD used .STC files.)The database files (.SQLITE or .MDB) are the most important file because it contains all modeling data, and includes everything needed to perform a calculation.
 This file is an open access database format file and can be viewed andedited.
 The starter files contain data such as annotation and color-coding definitions.The .DWH file is used by the Stand-Alone mode only, and contains information on the appearance of the drawing.
 This is a binary format file.

 If your file becomes corrupted or you accidentally delete it, you can go back to the previous version by simply removing the .bak suffix from the file name and using that file (after deleting the corrupted file if necessary).
-You can usually delete the results files because they you can regenerated them by re-running your model.
+You can usually delete the results files because they are regenerated by re-computing your model.